 But before moving on, it’s worth noting that the numbered dynasty system we use today was first conceived of by priest and historian Manetho in the 3rd century BC.
 He looked back at Egyptian history and divided it up based on major cultural shifts or technological innovations.
 Unlike the dynasties of China, for example, most of the Egyptian dynasties were of the same royal bloodline.

-Userkaf, the ‘founder’ of the 5th Dynasty, therefore, was directly related to the builders of Giza and would’ve considered himself their direct descendant (he was possibly one of Menkaure’s sons).
+Userkaf, the ‘founder’ of the 5th Dynasty, therefore, was related to the builders of Giza and would’ve considered himself their direct descendant (he was possibly one of Menkaure’s sons).
 But rather than build at Giza, he founded a brand new site.
 In addition to his pyramid at Saqqara, he also built a Sun Temple in the empty desert of Abu Sir.

 This was likely done to strengthen his link with Egypt’s most prominent center of Sun worship at the time, Heliopolis (now situated in the Al Matariyyah district in northern Cairo).